AdrianCronin/Note-Taker/README.md

   ## Description

   This application enables the user to create, save, review, and delete notes.
-It saves the notes on the backend so the user has access to their notes from any internet-connected and web-capabale device.
+It saves the notes on the backend so the user has access to their notes from any internet-connected and web-capable device.

   ## Table of Contents